-- a) There is a documented schedule of audits covering licensable activities - b) Audit findings include who is responsible for follow-up actions and the timeframes for completing these
+- a) There is a documented schedule of audits covering licensable activities. - b) Audit findings include who is responsible for follow-up actions and the timeframes for completing these.

-Audits will demonstrate compliance with our standards and demonstrate whether establishments are meeting the requirements of their own systems.
+Audits will demonstrate compliance with HTA standards and demonstrate whether establishments are meeting the requirements of their own systems.
 A documented schedule of audits should be in place at each establishment.

 Vertical audits of records and specimens will allow the establishment to assure itself that specimens and records are fully traceable from consent to disposal.
 Records, including records of consent, should be audited regularly to ensure completeness, accuracy and legibility.
+Auditing should take into consideration the type of collection and the intended use of the material.
+For example, collections that remain unchanged over time may not require regular audits of the consent records.

 Audits should ideally include horizontal audits by staff involved in the processes, to ensure that SOPs accurately reflect actual practices and to identify areas for improvement.
-All audit findings and related corrective and preventative actions should be recorded to allow the establishment to demonstrate compliance with HTA standards and follow-up outstanding actions.